flutter-news-app-full-source-code/flutter-news-app-mobile-client-full-source-code/memory-bank/systemPatterns.md

   // ...
 }
 ```
-- Consider using dedicated data models instead of record types for complex scenarios or when values are used across multiple files.
+- Use dedicated data models instead of record types for complex scenarios or when values are used across multiple files.

 ## Repository Pattern